litchipi/blog/posts/rust/containers_in_rust/part8.md

 comment using your Github Account.

-I tried to keep it beginer-friendly in every aspects, as what I love to do when learning a langage is build something real with it.
+I tried to keep it beginer-friendly in every aspects, as what I love to do when learning a language is build something real with it.

 The code of this tutorial is a Rust rewrite from [this tutorial][linux-containers-tutorial], you **should** go and take a look at least to it as it's filled with